Picture of Marie Thompson

 • Theories of noise and its use as a musical resource

-My research has been presented internationally in various academic and public forums, including on BBC Radio 4's Thinking Allowed; at music festivals including CTM (Berlin), MUTEK (Montreal), DICE (Berlin) and Noiseexistance (Hamburg); at cultural institutions including the British Library, Tate Liverpool and the ICA; and as keynote presentations for the Punk Scholars Network, The Future Sound of Pop Music conference and for Capacious: Affect Inquiry/Making Space conference.
-I will be delivering the keynote Peter le Huray lecture at the Royal Musical Association’s 2020 Annual Conference.
+My research has been presented internationally in various academic and public forums, including on BBC Radio 4's Thinking Allowed and the podcast Phantom Power; at music festivals including CTM (Berlin), MUTEK (Montreal), DICE (Berlin) and Noiseexistance (Hamburg); at cultural institutions including the British Library, Tate Liverpool and the ICA; and as keynote presentations for the Royal Musical Association conference, Punk Scholars Network, The Future Sound of Pop Music conference and for Capacious: Affect Inquiry/Making Space conference.

 Teaching interests

-I was the lead of a FASSTEST teaching scholarship project concerned with the ‘white racial frame’ in music studies.
-The project explored how issues relating to whiteness, race and colonialism can be more effectively incorporated into current Music teaching materials at the Open University.
+I was the lead of a FASSTEST teaching scholarship project exploring how issues relating to whiteness, race and colonialism can be more effectively incorporated into current Music teaching materials at the Open University.

 Projects